Hamzah98/Hamzah98.github.io/README.md

-# Hamzah98.github.io
+# Hamzah98.io
-A sample websitei have worked on,simple,minimal but quite smooth
+A sample website i have worked on,simple,minimal but quite smooth